cloudgear-io/azure-accessplatform-windows-gpu/README.md

 * [Optional Usage of Operational Management Suite](#optional-usage-of-operational-management-suite)

 #### Prereqs
-**Obtain a Trial License For the Windows Graphics Agent from [here](http://connect.teradici.com/cas-trial) to put in the template parameter**
+**Obtain a Trial License Activation Code For the Teradici Windows Graphics Agent from [here](http://connect.teradici.com/cas-trial) to put in the template parameter**

 * NVIDIA GRID 4.1 (369.71) with Azure Driver (Defaulted) and working
 * All software installers and sample data are in D:\ and system installers like Teradici, Azure NVIDIA GRID Driver installers are in D:\DownloadInstallers